Nancy is an everyday woman with a love for staying active, participating in sports, and outdoor activities.

 Benefits of an informal workout group include getting more variety, being able to choose the structure and activity flow, and the feeling of belonging.
 Additionally, over time, the group members can begin to feel like a sharing and caring family.
 You can structure your group to include a wide variety of activities, and to address the individual needs of each of the group members.

-We all know it is important to work physical activity into our lives, According to the President's Council on Fitness, Sports, and Nutrition, being active and eating right are key ingredients to avoiding many serious diseases.
-In addition to the benefits listed on the above dot gov site, I find that my confidence level sky-rockets when I am feeling strong.
-I like being able to move well enough to meet the demands of my day, to move freely without pain, and being in tune with what my body is telling me on a daily basis.
+We all know it is important to work physical activity into our lives.
+According to the President's Council on Fitness, Sports, and Nutrition, being active and eating right are key ingredients to avoiding many serious diseases.
+In addition to the health benefits, I find that my confidence level sky-rockets when I am feeling strong.
+I like being able to move well enough to meet the demands of my day, to move freely without pain, and be in tune with what my body is telling me on a daily basis.
 When I exercise, I breathe deeper, stand taller, walk more gracefully, and have more energy.

 Each of us must make the decision to make the effort to be fit, or to let our bodies atrophy, getting weaker and less healthy daily.